dydals320/dydals320-github.io/index.md

 # About me

 I'm currently working as a postdoctoral fellow at Harvard Medical School.
----

 *I have trained at the interface of engineering and biology.
-My research training have been focused on the development of novel technologies for high-throughput and quantitative measurements of biological events.
+My research training have been focused on the development of novel technologies for high-throughput and quantitative measurements of biological events.*

 ## Education